openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 The CoC Team is responsible for maintaining and applying the [incident mangement processes][].

+The CoC Team is empowered to involve external people to resolve an issue provided these abide by the code of conduct and by this policy.

 ### Delegation to projects

 Projects may opt-in to enforce the code of conduct themselves provided they meet the following requirement: